Emergencies - weather

 How to prepare

 Make sure you listen out for weather updates on the radio and TV, visit the internet, including the Met Office website or look at newspapers.
-If severe weather is forecast, our pdfs in the documents section of this page on preparing for snow and ice have some tips that may help you.
-You may also want to read:

 Plan for power outages by visiting the SSE Power Distribution (SSEPD) web site; these are the people that maintain the power lines - no matter from whom you buy your electricity.
 SSEPD also offer a Priority service for the elderly, infirm or people with various medical conditions.